This article is part of a larger series on Business Banking.

 Exchange Bank Business Checking Requirements

-You can visit an Exchange Bank branch to open a business checking account.
-The bank will collect information on all beneficial owner(s) and control persons of legal entities, whether they have a personal relationship with the bank.
-Beneficial owners are individuals who own 25% or more of the equity interest of the Legal Entity, whereas the Control person is identified as a high-level official responsible for running the organization and someone who has access to a range of information dealing with the day-to-day company operations.
+You can visit a branch to open a business checking account.
+The bank will collect information on all beneficial owner(s) Beneficial owners are individuals who own 25% or more of the equity interest of the Legal Entity. and control persons Control persons are identified as high-level officials responsible for running the organization and have access to a range of information involving day-to-day company operations. of legal entities, whether they have a personal relationship with the bank.

 Click on your entity type to view the bank’s additional business checking requirements.